mYoda/GooeyEffect/README.md

 <img  width="500" src="/ReadmeSource/copyTagListComponent.png" />

-2. add new tag to tagListView (this view will be setted invisible before animation and visible right animation did end):
+2. add new tag to tagListView (this view will be setted invisible before animation will be started and rewert to visible right after animation did end):

 ``` swift
 // 1 - add new tag to tagListView (this view will be unvisible)